Fula people: Genetics

-The Fulani people are genetically an admixture of West and East African ancestries, specifically Niger-Congo and Nilo-Saharan components, but also display varying degrees of West-Eurasian admixture through contact with groups from Northern African.
+The Fulani people are genetically an admixture of West and East African ancestries, specifically Niger-Congo and Nilo-Saharan components, but also display varying degrees of West Eurasian admixture through contact with groups from North Africa.
 The Fulani are the most wide-spread pastoralist group in the Sahel/Savannah belt.

 Paternal lineages (Y-DNA)

 The paternal lineages of the Fula/Fulɓe/Fulani tend to vary depending on geographic location.
 According to a study by Cruciani et al. (2002), around 90% of Fulani individuals from Burkina Faso carried haplotype 24, which corresponds with the E-M2 (E1b1a) that is common in West Africa.
 The remainder belonged to haplotype 42/haplogroup E-M132.
 Both of these clades are today most frequent among Niger–Congo-speaking populations, particularly those inhabiting Senegal.
 Similarly, 53% of the Fulani in northern Cameroon bore haplogroup E-M132, with the rest mainly carrying other African clades (12% haplogroup A and 6% haplogroup E1b1a).
 A significant minority carried the West Eurasian haplogroups T (18%) and R1 (12%), making up together around ~30% of the total haplogroup variation.
 Mulcare et al. (2004) observed a similar frequency of haplogroup R1 subclades in their Fulani samples from Cameroon (18%).

 A study by Hassan et al. (2008) on a Fulani subgroup in Sudan observed a significantly higher occurrence of the West-Eurasian haplogroup R1 (53.8%).
 The remainder belonged to E-M215 subclades, including 34.62% E-M78 and 27.2% E-V22.
 Bučková et al. (2013) analyzed various Fulani subgroups, and observed R1b among the Fulani Zinder grouping with a frequency of ~31%.
 This was in sharp contrast to most of the other Fulani pastoralist groups elsewhere, including those from Burkina Faso, Cameroon, Mali and Chad, which instead had nearly exclusive West African paternal haplogroups.